discordjs/guide/guide/sequelize/currency.md

 </branch>

 Nothing extraordinary here either.
-We could have queried the database for the top 10 currency holders, but we already have access to them locally, so sort the Collection we have and use map again to display it in a friendly format.
+We could have queried the database for the top ten currency holders, but we already have access to them locally, so sort the Collection we have and use map again to display it in a friendly format.
 The filter is in case the users no longer exist in the bot's cache.

 ## Resulting code